superfly/docs/reference/postgres-whats-next.html.md

 Please make good use of Postgres replicas by running at least two instances.
 In case of node failures, a Fly Postgres cluster will automatically take the bad actor out of the picture and force a leader re-election on the healthy nodes.

-Check the docs for more information: [High Availability](https://github.com/superfly/docs/blob/main/reference/postgres.html.md#high-availability)
+Check the docs for more information: [High Availability and Global Replication](/docs/postgres/#high-availability-and-global-replication)

 Looking for more?
 See how to: